melanke/linelay/README.md

 Modify any class described here with `.mob-` to make it work only on mobile devices.

 <sub><sup>With Sass you can pass `$only-mobile` in the last argument of the mixin<sup><sub>

+## Apply for all children
+Modify any class described here with `.children-` to apply the style to all children instead of the actual element

 ## Force a style
 Modify any class described here with `.force-` to add an `!important` and have a CSS rule priority